- How did PAWS start?

 Does PAWS teach classes?

-PAWS has a Humane Education Program where a humane educator and trained volunteers go to classrooms, clubs and other groups to teach youth about wild, farm and companion animals.
-We offer a variety of different presentations and interactive lessons to help youth better understand animals, foster empathy for them, and even meet many educational requirements, such as math and reading.
+PAWS has an Education Program where community educators and trained volunteers go to classrooms, clubs and other groups to teach youth about wild, farm and companion animals.
+We offer a variety of different presentations and interactive lessons to help youth better understand animals, foster empathy for them, and meet requirements for state and national science standards.
 Learn more about the programs we offer or call 425.787.2500 x258.

-PAWS has no legal authority to intervene on behalf of abused and neglected animals, but we can provide resources and support to Washington residents in identifying and reporting cases of animal cruelty and neglect.
-If you suspect animal cruelty, you should contact animal control immediately.
+PAWS has no legal authority to intervene on behalf of abused and neglected animals., If you suspect animal cruelty or neglect, you should contact your local animal control immediately.
 Refer to our report animal cruelty page for tips on documenting and reporting animal abuse, Washington State laws, and other resources.
 See a list of Western Washington animal control phone numbers.

 Shelter & Companion Animal Questions